TommyJackson85/band-website/README.md

 # Band-Website

 This website is for fans and new fans of the band Scorpions.
 It will be designed to engage fans into listening to the bands music and potentially purchase the bands music on their iTunes and spotify accounts.
 Fans will also be allowed view the band photos, check their tour schedule and be able to contact them in order to organise gigs.

 The website will allow fans to find most information and content on the Scorpions.
 The initially home page will be used to promote the bands music and tour schedule but will also have a brief description of the band to engage new fans.
-There will then be individual pages, for the bands content and other uses.
+There will then be individual pages, for the band's content and other uses.
 There will be a photos page for their photo collection, a music page for their music catalogue and a hire page to allow the user to contact the band for hire.
 The website will also be used to promote their social media pages, through the use of external links.
-There will be links to the bands iTunes and Spotify accounts on the header of each page, and Facebook, Twitter, Instagram and YouTube links in the footer of each page.
+There will be links to the bands iTunes and Spotify accounts on the header of each page, and Facebook, Twitter, Instagram and YouTube links on the footer of each page.
 The website will initially have four pages.
 It will have a home page which will contain promotions and a brief description of the band.
 The promotions will include a tour promotional video, tour dates and sample songs from their latest album.
 There will also be a music page containing songs from three of their albums, a photo page containing multiple photos to view in full, and a hire page where the user can contact the band directly to hire them for gigs.

 ## UX